-Carolyn is a freelance writer and author based in Brooklyn.
-Her writing has appeared in Scientific American, Tricycle: The Buddhist Review, TIME, Harvard Business Review, The New Republic, Quartz, Outside Magazine, Yoga Journal and The Huffington Post, where she worked for six years as a Senior Writer covering health, science and spirituality.
-She has discussed her work at live events including TEDx, Talks@Google, Harvard Public Health Forum and Consciousness Hacking NYC, as well as on MSNBC, The TODAY Show, The History Channel and NPR.
+Carolyn is a New York-based writer and author specializing in psychology, spirituality and holistic health.
+Her writing has appeared in Scientific American, Tricycle: The Buddhist Review, TIME, Harvard Business Review, The New Republic, Quartz, Outside Magazine, Yoga Journal, Prevention and The Huffington Post, where she worked for six years as a Senior Writer.
+She has discussed her work at TEDx, Talks@Google, Harvard Public Health Forum, The Alchemist's Kitchen and other venues, as well as on MSNBC, The TODAY Show, The History Channel and NPR.

 She is the co-author, with psychologist Scott Barry Kaufman, of Wired to Create: Unravelling the Mysteries of the Creative Mind (Penguin/Perigee, 2015).
-The book has been translated into 10 foreign languages and earned praise from Publisher's Weekly, Kirkus Reviews and The New York Times, which called Wired to Create a "satisfying overview of creativity research that is likely to provide nuggets of wisdom to even the most seasoned creative spirit."
-Carolyn also earned research credits for her contributions to Arianna Huffington's The Sleep Revolution and Thrive (#1 New York Times bestseller).
-Most recently, she penned the foreword to a new edition of the classic work of Stoic philosophy, The Meditations by Marcus Aurelius (Clydesdale Classics, 2017).
+The book has been translated into 10 foreign languages and earned praise from publications including Publisher's Weekly, Kirkus Reviews and The New York Times, which called Wired to Create a "satisfying overview of creativity research that is likely to provide nuggets of wisdom to even the most seasoned creative spirit."
+Carolyn also earned research credits for her contribution to Arianna Huffington's books The Sleep Revolution and Thrive (a #1 NYT bestseller).
+Most recently, she wrote the foreword to a new edition of the classic philosophical work, The Meditations by Marcus Aurelius (Clydesdale Classics, 2017).

 A graduate of McGill University in Montreal, she is currently working on her second book, to be published by Penguin Random House in 2019.